ClaudioLutz/JobSearchAI/README.md

    - Use the "Print" button to print the letter
    - Use the "Download HTML" button to save it as an HTML file
    - Use the "Download Word" button to save it as a Word document
+6. **Generate Multiple Motivation Letters**:
+   - From the job match results page, select the checkboxes next to the desired jobs.
+   - Click the "Generate Letters for Selected" button located above the results table.
+   - The system will generate letters for each selected job.
+A status message will indicate the progress and outcome.

 ## Implementation Details